Age Matters When It Comes To Smoking Prevention

 Lancaster General Health offers LifeSkills®, an evidence-based tobacco and addiction prevention curriculum for elementary, middle and high-school students.
 To find out how to bring LifeSkills® training to your school, call 717-544-3284.

-Mary LeVasseur is a Health Promotion Specialist at Lancaster General Health Community Health and Wellness.
+Mary LeVasseur is a Health Promotion Specialist at Lancaster General Health Community Health.
 She is responsible for the tobacco prevention and treatment programs at Lancaster General Health, and is a facilitator of the Tobacco Free Coalition of Lancaster County.